mpv-player/mpv/README.md

 - libjpeg (optional, used for screenshots only)
 - uchardet (optional, for subtitle charset detection)
-- vdpau and vaapi libraries for hardware decoding on Linux (optional)
+- vdpau and vaapi libraries for hardware decoding on Linux (optional) (FFmpeg 3.3 or Libav git is also required.)

 Libass dependencies: